Jasmine tea

 Jasmine tea (茉莉花茶 (mòlìhuā chá) or 香片 (xiāng piàn)) is tea scented with the aroma of jasmine blossoms.
-Typically, jasmine tea has green tea as the tea base; however, white tea and black tea are also used.
+Jasmine tea can have any base as the tea base; however, green, white tea and black tea are regularly used.
 The resulting flavour of jasmine tea is subtly sweet and highly fragrant.
 It is the most famous scented tea in China.

-The jasmine plant is believed to have been introduced into China from eastern South Asia via India during the Han Dynasty (206 BC to 220 AD), and was being used to scent tea around the fifth century.
-However, jasmine tea did not become widespread until the Qing Dynasty (1644 to 1912 AD), when tea started to be exported in large quantities to the West.
-Nowadays, it's still a common drink served in tea shops around the world.
+The jasmine plant is believed to have been introduced into China from eastern South Asia via India during the Han dynasty (206 BC to 220 AD), and was being used to scent tea around the fifth century.
+However, jasmine tea did not become widespread until the Qing dynasty (1644 to 1912 AD), when tea started to be exported in large quantities to the West.
+Nowadays, it is still a common drink served in tea shops around the world.